-Thoughtful, deliberate, and precise, these individuals thrive in work environments that prioritize structure and direction.
+Thoughtful, deliberate, and precise, Artisans thrive in work environments that prioritize structure and direction.
 Their sharp eye for managing detailed work will help them flourish in the graphic designer role, where they’ll catch microscopic mistakes and ensure each graphic fits the brand style guide.
-Give a Craftsman a clear creative brief, plainly stated deliverables, and the space to unleash their skill-set, and they’ll follow through with high-quality work.
+Give an Artisan a clear creative brief, plainly stated deliverables, and the space to unleash their skill-set, and they’ll follow through with high-quality work.

 With a name that fits their traits, Adapters are versatile and able to adjust their style to meet the needs of your team.
 This flexibility makes them an attractive fit for the graphic designer role, as they may need to shift from web design to social media graphics to t-shirts in a span of hours.
 Take the time to learn an Adapter’s motivations and preferences, and they might be the glue that holds your team together.

 Specialists naturally excel at highly skilled work, and thrive solving problems that require exactness and efficiency.
 These traits help Specialists succeed as graphic designers, where they’ll need to complete a variety of design projects with speed and precision.
 They won’t hold up design revisions trying to get their way, but they will obsess over making sure each line on the graphic is pin-point accurate.